 The creative variety and the artistic feel is what makes NYC unique and Smith knows it too: “I curated an exhibition called Binocular Show at Apostrophe NYC, where all the paintings were palm sized and hung by the ceiling so the viewers had to use binoculars to see the art.
 Some people told me there wasn’t an audience for strange curation like that but the fun thing about NYC is there’s always an audience.
 In New York City there’s always someone weirder than you, always someone smarter than you, always someone cooler than you, and if you’re lucky they might just be your friends.”

-The LA metropolitan area ranks fourth in our top 10.
-With its prestigious art schools and a welcoming attitude for creatives, LA boasts the largest number of artists in the US alongside an impressive number of art museums and collections.
+The LA metropolitan area ranks fourth in our top.
+With its prestigious art schools and a welcoming attitude for creatives, LA boasts the largest share of artists in the US alongside an impressive number of art museums and collections.
 Bohemians earn on average, $76,132/year in the City of Angels, more than the national average.
 But housing is not cheap either.
 The median cost of a home can reach about $667,000, one of the highest price tags for homes across the US.

-Ranking fifth in our list, Minneapolis overtakes other popular bohemian hotspots such as Denver and Chicago, Minneapolis made our top 10, mainly thanks to the more affordable cost of living.
-The median cost of a home here is $284,401, making it an affordable metro for bohemian workers.
+Ranking ahead of other popular bohemian hotspots such as Denver and Chicago, Minneapolis made our top 10, mainly thanks to the more affordable cost of living.
+The median cost of a home here is $284,500, making it an affordable metro for bohemian workers.
 But more than that, the artistic community is also strong in Minneapolis and benefits from significant support from local art organizations.